 Traditionally, General Elections are held around May/ June, when the evenings are lighter, warmer and drier, when the election was called in December 2019, this was first time people had been called out to vote outside of this normal time since 1974.
 Leaving the house to venture out to vote on a cold, dark evening isn’t many peoples’ idea of fun, so many would have taken the opportunity to get ahead of the game and vote by post and stay inside on election night.
 In fact, it was reported that there were indeed higher numbers of postal votes - although the exact figures seem hard to pin down.
 There’s little doubt that if voting by remote, online methods was possible, voting numbers would be even higher.
 Thankfully, we aren’t there yet, with Ant and Dec presenting on Election night and the potential new Prime Minister pleading with the public for their votes.

-In 2020 the nation and the world at large has had to deal with more than simply ‘not wanting to go out in the cold’, as most of the year so far we’ve had varying degrees of social distancing in place.
-This has meant more time indoors, and the idea of working and carrying out tasks remotely has become the everyday norm, and it’s been suggested that voting could become an entirely postal system if we are required to live under continued restrictions.
+In 2020 the nation and the world at large had to deal with more than simply ‘not wanting to go out in the cold’, as most of the year so far we’ve had varying degrees of social distancing in place.
+This has meant more time indoors, and the idea of working and carrying out tasks remotely has become the everyday norm, and it was even suggested that voting could become an entirely postal system..

-With higher numbers of voters holding strong political ideals following on from the fallout of the Brexit referendum and its management, and a desire to have their voice heard, we should expect higher numbers of voters generally.
-Democracy and the choices of the nation have never been more important, and elections cannot be postponed, especially when there is a perfectly suitable answer.
+With higher numbers of voters holding strong political ideals following the fallout of the Brexit referendum, the handling of the COVID-19 outbreak, and a desire to have their voice heard, we should expect higher numbers of voters generally.
+Democracy and the choices of the nation have never been more important, and elections cannot be postponed, especially when voting by post is readily available.

 Making voting easier for the voters, but what about electoral departments?

-The ease with which the nation can vote from home (with perhaps a short walk to a post box), is one thing, but how will the government, and individual electoral departments cope with an increase in postal votes?
+The ease with which the nation can vote from home is one thing, but how will the government, and individual electoral departments, cope with an increase in postal votes?
 There are certainly challenges to overcome both before and after the election.
 How many forms, ballot papers will be sent?
 How will they be sent out?
 When they come back how will they be opened and securely managed for counting?